 The assumptions underlying these valuations represent management's best estimates, which involve inherent uncertainties and the application of management judgment.
-Upon consummation of the Business Combination, the fair value of our common stock will be determined based on its quoted market price.
-Future expense amounts for any particular period could be affected by changes in our assumptions or market conditions.
+After consummation of the Business Combination, the fair value of our common stock is now determined based on its quoted market price.